qb1968/chat_app/README.md

 # Simple chat app to create your own groups

-Built usin Create React App
+Built using Create React App

 # Getting Started with this project